-☐HI is information about your health or health care services.
-We have the right to change our privacy practices for handling HI.
-If we change them, we will notify you by mail or e-mail.
-We will also post the new notice at this website (myUHCMedicare.com).
+HI is information about your health or medical services.
+We have the right to make changes to this notice of privacy practices.
+If we make important changes, we will notify you by mail or e-mail.
+We will also post the new notice on our website.
+Any changes to the notice will apply to all HI we have.
 We will notify you of a breach of your HI.

-We collect and keep your HI to run our business.
-HI may be oral, written or electronic.
-We limit employee and service provider access to your HI.
-We have safeguards in place to protect your HI.
-How We Collect, Use, and Share Your Information We collect, use, and share your HI with: □You or your legal representative. □Government agencies.
-We have the right to collect, use, and share your HI for certain purposes.
-This must be for your treatment, to pay for your care, or to run our business.
+How We Collect, Use, and Share Your Information We collect, use and share your HI with: □You or your legal or personal representative. □Certain Government agencies.
+To check to make sure we are following privacy laws.
+We have the right to collect, use and share your HI for certain purposes.
+This may be for your treatment, to pay for your care, or to run our business.
 We may use and share your HI as follows. □ For Payment.
-We may collect, use, and share your HI to process premium payments and claims.
-This may include coordinating benefits. □ For Treatment or Managing Care.
-We may collect, use, and share your HI with your providers to help with your care. □ For Health Care Operations.
-We may suggest a disease management or wellness program.
+To process payments and pay claims.
+For example, we may tell a doctor whether we will pay for certain medical procedures and what percentage of the bill may be covered. □ For Treatment or Managing Care.
+To help with your care.
+For example, we may share your HI with a hospital you are in, to help them provide medical care to you. □ For Health Care Operations.
+To run our business.
+For example, we may talk to your doctor to tell him or her about a special disease management or wellness program available to you.
 We may study data to improve our services. □ To Tell You about Health Programs or Products.
 We may tell you about other treatments, products, and services.
 These activities may be limited by law. □ For Plan Sponsors.
-We may give enrollment, disenrollment, and summary HI to your employer.
+If you receive health insurance through your employer, we may give enrollment, disenrollment, and summary HI to your employer.
 We may give them other HI if they properly limit its use. □ For Underwriting Purposes.
-We may collect, use, and share your HI to make underwriting decisions.
-We will not use your genetic HI for underwriting purposes. □ For Reminders on Benefits or Care.
-We may collect, use, and share your HI to send you appointment reminders and information about your health benefits. □ For Communications to You.
-We may send you emails with certain health information via unencrypted methods.
-There is some risk of disclosure or interception of the contents of these communications.
-We may collect, use, and share your HI as follows. □As Required by Law. □ To Persons Involved with Your Care.
-This may be to a family member in an emergency.
-This may happen if you are unable to agree or object.
-If you are unable to object, we will use our best judgment.
-If permitted, after you pass away, we may share HI with family members or friends who helped with your care.
+To make health insurance underwriting decisions.
+We will not use your genetic information for underwriting purposes. □ For Reminders on Benefits or Care.
+We may send reminders about appointments you have and information about your health benefits. □ For Communications to You.
+We may contact you about your health insurance benefits, healthcare or payments.
+We may collect, use, and share your HI as follows. □ As Required by Law.
+To follow the laws that apply to us. □ To Persons Involved with Your Care.
+A family member or other person that helps with your medical care or pays for your care.
+This also may be to a family member in an emergency.
+This may happen if you are unable to tell us if we can share your HI or not.
+If you are unable to tell us what you want, we will use our best judgment.
+If allowed, after you pass away, we may share HI with family members or friends who helped with your care or paid for your care. □ For Public Health Activities.
+For example, to prevent diseases from spreading or to report problems with products or medicines.

-- Alcohol and Substance Abuse
+- 1. Alcohol and Substance Use Disorder

 - 2. Biometric Information

 - 3. Child or Adult Abuse or Neglect, including Sexual Assault

 - 4. Communicable Diseases

 - 5. Genetic Information

 - 6. HIV/AIDS

 - 7. Mental Health

 - 8. Minors' Information

 - 9. Prescriptions

 - 10. Reproductive Health

 - 11. Sexually Transmitted Diseases